contensis/contensis.github.io/docs-src/projects/create-a-project.md

 1. Creating a new project varies slightly depending on how many projects are in your system.

-	**Single Project:** If you have a single project, select *create project* from the vertical navigation bar.
+	**Single Project:** If you have a single project, select *Create project* from the vertical navigation bar.

-	**Multiple Projects:** If you already have multiple projects then creating a project is launched from the bottom of the project selector list.
+	**Multiple Projects:** If you already have multiple projects then creating a project is launched from the bottom of the *Project drawer*.

 	In both instances the *Project Setup* screen will open.